-From time to time, we and our subsidiaries are parties to certain legal proceedings.
-During the second quarter of 2023, we agreed to pay \$16 million to resolve certain patent-related claims and to obtain certain patent rights, which is recorded within Other operating credits and charges.
+From time to time, we and our subsidiaries are parties to certain legal proceedings arising in our ordinary course of business.
+During the second quarter of 2023, we agreed to pay \$16 million to resolve certain patent-related claims and to obtain certain patent rights, which is recorded within Other operating credits and charges, net in our Condensed Consolidated Statements of Income.
+As of September 30, 2023, \$12 million of the settlement amount is outstanding and is included Accounts payable and accrued liabilities in the Condensed Consolidated Balance Sheets.